togarha/python_geotag/README.md

   - Combined filters: Tagged+With GPS, Tagged+Without GPS, Untagged+With GPS, Untagged+Without GPS
 - **Search**: Real-time filename search
 - **Date Range Filter**: Filter photos by capture date with from/to date pickers
-- **Bulk Operations**: Tag or untag all visible photos with one click
+- **Bulk Operations**: Tag or untag all currently visible photos with one click
+- **Export Functionality**: Export photos with updated metadata to a designated folder
+  - Export all photos or only tagged photos
+  - Updates EXIF GPS coordinates and altitude in exported files
+  - Updates EXIF capture time (DateTimeOriginal, DateTimeDigitized)
+  - Sets file creation and modification timestamps (cross-platform)
+  - Uses new filename if configured
+  - Conflict detection prevents accidental overwrites
 - **Dual View**: List and grid thumbnail views synchronized in real-time
 - **Adjustable Thumbnails**: Slide control for thumbnail size (100-400px)
 - **Cache-Busting**: Automatic thumbnail and image refresh with timestamp parameters